lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Deserialization Process:

   1. Parse each constituent encoded key.
      The length of an ML-KEM private key is always a 64 byte seed for all parameter sets.

      mlkemSeed = bytes[:64]
      tradSK  = bytes[64:]

-     Note that while ML-KEM has fixed-length keys (seeds), RSA and ECDH may not, depending on encoding, so rigorous length-checking of the overall composite key is not always possible.
+     Note that while ML-KEM has fixed-length keys, RSA and ECDH may not, depending on encoding, so rigorous length-checking of the overall composite key is not always possible.